search-rug/phd-thesis-template/README.md

   - actual camera-ready copies of publications combined into 1 document
 - monograph: may contain publications but is orthogonal to them

-Especially in the first case, the thesis should be corrected according to the

 Especially in the first case, the thesis should be corrected according to the reading committee's comments, even if it concerns parts that have been peer-reviewed and published.

 The following are general guidelines for by-publication theses.
-Of course each PhD student should tune these guidelines according to hes/hir individual thesis.
+Of course each PhD student should tune these guidelines according to her/his individual thesis.

 ## Before you Begin

 Have a look at **other dissertations** and follow practices that you like.
-A recommended thesis to use as a good structure and as an example is from [Uwe van Heesch](https://research.rug.nl/en/publications/architecture-decisions-the-next-step).
+A recommended thesis from the group to use as a good structure and as an example is from [Uwe van Heesch](https://research.rug.nl/en/publications/architecture-decisions-the-next-step).

 ## Bear in mind